yordietab/section-C/ETS1486_15/README.md

 dictionary is a built-in data type that stores data in key-value pairs.
 It’s similar to a real-life dictionary where you look up a word (the key) to find its definition (the value).

+**list** list is a built-in data type used to store a collection of items (also called elements).
+Lists are ordered, changeable (mutable), and allow duplicate values.

+** Key Features of Lists:**
+Defined using square brackets: [ ]

+Can contain different data types (e.g., numbers, strings, other lists)

+Indexing starts at 0

+Can be modified (items added, changed, removed)